 Here are some non-confidential wins.
 (To settle against a private employer, one must usually agree to confidentiality.)
 I’ve thrown in a few interesting losses; the practice of law cannot be predicted.
-Along with my other complete, or substantial, partial victories, past performance never guarantees similar results.
+But as past performance never guarantees a similar result.
 What matters most is what happened to you: Hire the right attorney to tell your story within the rules to get the best outcome.
-I get up and go to work because I believe I am a perceptive observer of life, have a decent moral compass and often am honored to pick the stories most compelling.
+I get up and go to work because I believe I am a perceptive observer of life, have a decent moral compass, and often am honored to pick the stories most compelling.
 I don’t operate on volume.
-If you feel you have a case that you can explain, call 212-334-7398.
+If you feel you have a case where you can explain how your civil and employment rights were violated, call 212-334-7398.

 A unanimous (7-0) decision by the New York Court of Appeals, New York’s highest court, for my client resulting in the affirmance of the dismissal of the indictment.
 93 N.Y.2d 249 (1999).
 I was much less experienced at the time, but you can see me arguing the case up top.